“How do I know if this order is legitimate?” is a question we often hear from WooCommerce store owners.

 Don’t forget to click on the ‘Save Changes’ button to store your settings.

 We recommend using WP Mail SMTP along with SendLayer to improve your WooCommerce email delivery rates.
-Over 3 million websites use the WP Mail SMTP plugin to fix WooCommerce not sending email issue.
+Over 3 million websites use the WP Mail SMTP plugin, and it even has a free version if you are on a budget.

 We hope this article helped you prevent fraud and fake orders in WooCommerce.
-You may also want to see our complete WordPress security guide to make your online store more secure or take a look at our expert pick of the best WooCommerce plugins to grow your store.
+You may also want to see our guide on eCommerce security tips to protect your online store, or take a look at our expert pick of the best WooCommerce plugins to grow your store.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.